dapr/dapr/samples/local_zero_to_hero/README.md

 We chose to avoid this approach, as it doesn't allow us to verify if our message successfully persisted.

-The other endpoint we expose `/order`:
+We also expose a GET endpoint, `/order`:

 ```js
 app.get('/order', (_req, res) => {